andyw8/andyw8.github.io/_posts/2018-07-15-prevent-false-positives-rspec-error.markdown

 Do you see it?
 We're calling `run` as a instance method, but it's actually a class method.

-A runtime error _is_ being raised, but it's not the we were expecting.
+An error _is_ being raised, but it's not the we were expecting.

 If we were using RSpec 3 or newer, you might have spotted a lengthy warning displayed as part of the test output: